Flow of the Day

 3:00 Goodbye Song

 1) We know that very young learners, threes and some young fours don’t learn best in group situations where they must defer to others’ needs.
-Deferring is both a conceptual awareness, partnered with physical skill development which supports the learned concept that others’ needs in the group are just as important as my own, AND I can successfully learn in a group by watching and listening to others’ comments and ideas.
-This development doesn’t occur in most children until a couple months before or after turning four.
-Hence, we do not require our youngest learners to join discussion-based group times, and if they do, their appropriate self-centeredness is observed by their leaving the group for direct, hands-on learning experiences with physical materials, and one-on-one interaction with an older child or adult.
+Deferring is a conceptual awareness partnered with physical skill development wherein young learners construct the idea that others’ needs in the group are just as important as my own, AND I can successfully learn in a group by watching and listening to others’ comments and ideas.
+This development doesn’t occur in most children until a few months before or after turning four when their brain receives a major “download.”
+Hence, we do not require our youngest learners to join discussion-based group times, and if they do, their appropriate self-centeredness is observed by their leaving the group for direct, hands-on learning experiences with physical materials, and one-on-one interaction with another child or adult.
 We know that young children’s self-directed learning is richly constructive and we honor their purposeful play within our consciously created constructivist environment.

 2) The posted start times in the Flow of the Day are actually fluid, adjusting to support the Whole Child’s needs within an emergent curriculum framework.